Types of Post-Secondary Institutions

 Universities

-Universities tend to be the larger colleges or institutes.
+[simple_tooltip content=’University: An educational institute designated as such under the University Act.
+Universities are able to confer all levels of degrees – bachelor, master, and doctoral.’]Universities[/simple_tooltip] tend to be the larger colleges or institutes.
 BC’s older universities have a greater focus on research, while BC’s newer universities focus more on teaching.
-Both research and teaching universities offer undergraduate and graduate level degree programs.
+Both research and teaching universities offer [simple_tooltip content=’Undergraduate Programs: Include all academic programs at a post-secondary institute up to and including bachelor degree programs.’]undergraduate[/simple_tooltip] and [simple_tooltip content=’Graduate Programs: Typically require a bachelor’s degree as a pre-requisite, and include programs at the masters and doctoral levels.’]graduate[/simple_tooltip] level degree programs.
 Some offer professional programs and continuing studies.

 Colleges